Ali Mardan Khan: Family

+Architectural works

 Ali Mardan Khan was a notable architectural patron.
 As a Safavid official, he is known to have constructed the cistern of the Ganj Ali Khan complex in Kerman, and built multiple gardens in Qandahar.His most notable architectural feat as a Mughal official was the creation of a canal that brought water to the suburbs of Lahore from the Ravi River, which was more than 100 miles away.
 This enabled the creation of Lahore's Shalimar Bagh.
 Another significant architectural creation was an Iranian-style covered bazaar in Peshawar, which impressed Shah Jahan and inspired the marketplace of his capital city Shahjahanabad.
 Ali Mardan Khan built the Chashme Shahi garden in Srinagar in addition to other gardens at Shahjahanabad and Peshawar.
 He is also credited with strengthening fortifications at Qandahar and undertaking civic building projects in Kabul.
 The tomb of Ali Mardan Khan is probably a commission by him.